All Episodes

 It turns out in this case that the perpetrator, the person killed, had a gun.

-It turns out that, yeah, there's a video tape.
+It turns out that, yeah, there's a videotape.

-There's a process that for that as well.
+There's a process for that as well.

 And the process is you don't want to prejudice a jury in a case by releasing all the evidence at once.